Glyphosate: Formulations

 Glyphosate is marketed in the United States and worldwide by many agrochemical companies in diverse strengths and with diverse adjuvants, under dozens of tradenames.
 As of 2010, more than 750 glyphosate products were on the market.
 In 2012, about half of the total global consumption of glyphosate by volume was for agricultural crops, with forestry comprising another important market.
 Asia and the Pacific was the largest and fastest growing regional market.
 As of 2014, Chinese manufacturers collectively are the world's largest producers of glyphosate and its precursors and account for about 30% of global exports.
 Key manufacturers include Anhui Huaxing Chemical Industry Company, BASF, Bayer CropScience (which also acquired the maker of glyphosate, Monsanto), Dow AgroSciences, DuPont, Jiangsu Good Harvest-Weien Agrochemical Company, Nantong Jiangshan Agrochemical & Chemicals Co., Nufarm, SinoHarvest, Syngenta, and Zhejiang Xinan Chemical Industrial Group Company.

 Glyphosate is an acid molecule, so it is formulated as a salt for packaging and handling.
 Various salt formulations include isopropylamine, diammonium, monoammonium, or potassium as the counterion.
 The active ingredient of the Monsanto herbicides is the isopropylamine salt of glyphosate.
 Another important ingredient in some formulations is the surfactant polyethoxylated tallow amine (POEA).
 Some brands include more than one salt.
 Some companies report their product as acid equivalent (ae) of glyphosate acid, or some report it as active ingredient (ai) of glyphosate plus the salt, and others report both.
 Given that each salt has its own molecular weight, the acid equivalent is a more accurate method of expressing and comparing concentrations.

+Glyphosate itself is not easily absorbed into plant leaves, and requires a "wetter" for proper absorption, by making sure the herbicide spreads out in evenly sized droplets.
+The most common wetter is tallow amine ethoxylate, typically 10–12% of a concentrated glyphosate formulation by weight.
+An Australian study also found alkyl amine ethoxylate being used, in amounts as low as 3%.
+Where comparable 12% tallow formulations achieved 87% weed control, the alkyl formulations achieved only 76%, and a formulation with 14% tallow achieved 97% control.
+All were applied at the same amount of glyphosate per acre on ryegrass weeds, and similar results were obtained on wild radish.

 Adjuvant loading refers to the amount of adjuvant already added to the glyphosate product.
 Fully loaded products contain all the necessary adjuvants, including surfactant; some contain no adjuvant system, while other products contain only a limited amount of adjuvant (minimal or partial loading) and additional surfactants must be added to the spray tank before application.

 Products are supplied most commonly in formulations of 120, 240, 360, 480, and 680 g/L of active ingredient.
 The most common formulation in agriculture is 360 g/L, either alone or with added cationic surfactants.

 For 360 g/L formulations, European regulations allow applications of up to 12 L/ha for control of perennial weeds such as couch grass.
 More commonly, rates of 3 L/ha are practiced for control of annual weeds between crops.